dhurlburtusa/shortcuts/codepen/codepen-cheat_sheet.md

 **Using Resources from Github**

-You may use the https://rawgit.com/ service.
+Unfortunately, CodePen won't execute JavaScript served from GitHub since GitHub returns the raw JavaScript with a MIME of text/plain.
+An easy way to get around this is to use the https://rawgit.com/ service.

 * Go to Github and navigate to the file you want to use as a resource.
 * Click Raw to see the raw version.